-5 Conclusions
+5. Conclusions

-In this paper, we propose the AS-CWT method to systematically capture the F0 features of different temporal scales.
+In this paper, we propose the adaptive scales continuous wavelet transform (AS-CWT) method to systematically capture the F0 features of different temporal scales.
 Meanwhile, we also use the pre-trained conversion functions to synthesize new emotional data as additional training samples for target emotional voice conversion.
 A comparison between the proposed method and the conventional methods (logarithm Gaussian, NMF) shows that our proposed model can effectively change the prosody of the emotional voice.